ThomasPozzuto/Habit_Tracker_IU/README.md

   press Enter

 Now navigate to the folder where you copied the files to and type "phyton main.py" to start the tracker.
+#

+Short Guide to the Tracker :

+When you run the Tracker for the first time, a database file named "habits.db" is created in the folder.
+This database is then filled with example data to show you what you can achieve with this tracker.